Bill C-560: Cell Phone Freedom Act

 It was first introduced on June 17, 2010 in the House of Commons of Canada as Bill C-560 by Bruce Hyer, then the New Democratic Party Small Business Critic and Member of Parliament for Thunder Bay—Superior North.
-Bill C-560 was expired due to the government's defeat in March 2011.
-Hyer reintroduced the Cell Phone Freedom Act under the new session of parliament on November 3, 2011, as Bill C-343.
+Bill C-560 died on the Order paper when Parliament was dissolved after the government's defeat on a confidence vote in March 2011.
+Hyer reintroduced the Cell Phone Freedom Act in the new session of Parliament on November 3, 2011, as Bill C-343.
+That version of the bill was not passed by the House of Commons.

 Provisions

 The Cell Phone Freedom Act, if passed, would have mandated that: